Gable Rhoads has an AD in radiography. She is passionate about her family, animals, gardening, and the odd and unusual.

 Hookworms in the Skin: cutaneous larva migrans

-In the Americas, subcutaneous larva migrans, also known as creeping eruptions, is caused by the animal hookworm larvae of the species Ancylostoma braziliense.
+In the Americas, subcutaneous larva migrans, also known as creeping eruptions, are caused by the animal hookworm larvae of the species Ancylostoma braziliense.
 It is also known as sandworms in some areas of the southern United States.

 People will become infected with hookworms by coming into direct contact with contaminated feces deposited in the soil or sand.
 The larvae of these hookworms will burrow under the skin and will cause intense itching, skin rashes, and visible raised tracks on the skin.

-- Diagnosis: Hookworms will be diagnosed by analyzing a stool sample.
+Hookworms will be diagnosed by analyzing a stool sample.
 In the case of creeping eruptions, skin analysis and tissue biopsies are used to diagnose the condition.

 Whipworms: Trichuris Trichiura